menu

 As is often the case in a small city, Longville doesn't have a public transportation system that people use for their commute.

-The education level of Longville citizens is very high relative to the national average among all cities (21.84%): 34.30% of adults in Longville have a bachelor's degree or even advanced degree.
+The citizens of Longville are slightly better educated than the national average of 21.84% for all cities and towns, with 23.19% of adults in Longville having a bachelor's degree or advanced degree.

-The per capita income in Longville in 2018 was $32,529, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $130,116 for a family of four.
+The per capita income in Longville in 2022 was $27,005, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $108,020 for a family of four.

 The people who call Longville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Longville residents report their race to be White.
-Important ancestries of people in Longville include German, English, Irish, Scottish, and Norwegian.
+Important ancestries of people in Longville include German, Irish, English, Scottish, and Dutch.

 The most common language spoken in Longville is English.
 Other important languages spoken here include German/Yiddish and Polish.